Vesicle formation induced by thermal fluctuations: Results

 \section{Results}

 {\bf Negative Gaussian modulus}

 We focus on simulating flat infinite membranes where, as discussed earlier, there is an energy barrier that needs to be overcomed to reach fission.
 With the white noise on the membrane position, we can mimic the effects of temperature.
 Thus, with enough thermal energy, we expect the membrane to produce fission.
 However, this depends on the interplay between temperature and the bending and Gaussian rigidities $\kappa$ and $\kappa_G$, respectively.
-That means that, if the temperature is not large enough, for a given $\kappa$ and $\kappa_G$, one finds that even though the membrane can fluctuate, the fluctuations will not be enough to bend the membrane enough so that a bud can be produced.
+That means that, if the temperature is not large enough, for a given $\kappa$ and $\kappa_G$, one finds that even if the membrane can fluctuate, the fluctuations will not be enough to bend the membrane enough to produce a bud.

-In the left side of Figure \ref{FIG:flat_membrane_t0}, we show a simulation with no noise at temperature $T=0$.
-The membrane remains flat and no deformation occurs no matter how long the simulation runs.
+In the left side of Figure \ref{FIG:flat_membrane_t0}, we show a simulation with no noise at temperature $T=0$. {} The membrane remains flat and no deformation occurs no matter how long the simulation runs.
 When one adds temperature to the flat membrane, one could start to see fluctuations that take the shape of something like the right side of {Figure \ref{FIG:flat_membrane_t0}}.
-In this case, the thermal fluctuations are not big enough to produce vesicle formation and one can defined as the fluctuating regime.
+In this case, the thermal fluctuations are not big enough to produce vesicle formation and one can define this as the fluctuating regime.

-With enough temperature, we change into the vesiculation phase, where we can obtain vesicles from a flat membrane like in {Figure \ref{FIG:vesiculation_1}}.
+With high enough temperature, we change into the vesiculation phase, where we can obtain vesicles from a flat membrane like in {Figure \ref{FIG:vesiculation_1}}.
 If we keep the simulation running, we can see vesicles keep forming until they fill up all the simulated space.
 Although the simulated vesicles after detachment do not conserve area nor volume perfectly the phenomenology of this system is all contained by the presented model for this kind of geometry.
-It has been proven that the even a membrane with a geometry unfavourable for fission, if it is combined with a temperature, one can obtain fission and vesicle formation.
+It has been proven that even a membrane with a geometry unfavourable for fission, if it is combined with temperature, one can obtain fission and vesicle formation.

 {\bf Vesiculation phase diagram}